Parkside Newsletter

 • Teachers will hand out punch cards before students come outside.

-• Students will check in with parent helpers to start.
+• Students will check in with helpers to start (each grade has an assigned start time)

 Thank you for supporting our students and helping make Mileage Club a success!